Cygnus Gas Field, UK Continental Shelf, North Sea, United Kingdom

-Produced gas is planned to be exported to the Bacton gas terminal in North Norfolk via a 51km, 24in diameter export pipeline tied into the esmond transportation system (ETS) pipeline.
+Produced gas is exported to the Bacton gas terminal in North Norfolk via a 51km, 24in diameter export pipeline tied into the esmond transportation system (ETS) pipeline.

 Contracts awarded for the UKCS-based field

-In October 2011, AMEC was awarded the front end engineering and design (FEED) contract for the Cygnus field.
-This was followed by a detailed engineering design contract worth about $94m in August 2012.
+In October 2011, AMEC was awarded the front-end engineering and design (FEED) contract for the Cygnus field.
+This was followed by a detailed $94m engineering design contract in August 2012.